 These people fall for the same gag every single time.

-It's Lucy and the football.
+It's loosening the football.

-And you have like the Senator from Arizona is like, oh, really, we need to give this a hearing.
+And you have, like, the senator from Arizona is like, oh, really, we need to give this a hearing.

 Really?